Welcome to Skidby Mill

 Inside the Village Life Gallery you will find changing exhibitions in the display run by the volunteers of the East Riding Rural Life Project.
 Search our events and exhibitions page to find out what is currently on show.

 Visitors with limited mobility can be dropped off at the top entrance road leading to the mill.
 There is a wheelchair available to borrow during your visit on Saturday, Sunday, Monday and Tuesday, please ask at reception.
-Level access to ground floor and radar toilet.
 Lift up to education room.
-Mill tower and flour-bagging area not accessble to wheelchairs and prams, but webcams are set up in the Village Life Gallery.
-Only assistance dogs are allowed on site.
+Mill tower and flour-bagging area not accessble to wheelchairs and prams.
+Only assistance dogs are allowed in the mill and museum.

 |Children over 5:||£1.25|

 - Breastfeeding friendly